The year was 1704.

 The remaining profits are hers to keep—and the opportunities for growth are endless.

-How to launch your first paid newsletter
+How to set up your first paid newsletter

 So you've got a killer idea for your email newsletter, and you're ready to start building your audience.
 Great!